- Home

 Applications are reviewed holistically, there is not a penalty for not submitting GRE scores, nor a bonus for submitting them.

 GRE scores are valid for five years from the test date.
-We must receive your scores on or before the application deadline.

 We will accept your GRE scores as long as they are received before they expire.
-If the expiration date is close, we encourage applicants to take the test again and request ETS to send us the new scores.

 You do not need to resubmit your scores if they’re still valid.